 Your doctor will perform a physical exam and request an x-ray to diagnose a hip fracture and determine the type of treatment that you need.
 Your doctor may do an MRI to see if there is additional damage to the soft tissue of the hip that requires treatment.

 Hip fractures almost always require surgery.
 The type of surgery will depend on the severity and location of the fracture as well as the age of the patient.
 A hip replacement may be performed with patients over 60 years of age who are less active.
-Hip replacements tend to wear out in more active patients so they are generally avoided in younger and more active elderly patients.
+Historically, hip replacements have tended to wear out in more active patients so were generally avoided in young people and more active elderly patients.
+Hip replacements (both the components and the surgeries) are getting better on a continual basis, and are becoming a more viable option to patients that would not have been well served by such a replacement in the past.

-A procedure called hip pinning involves placing several screws across the fractured femoral head.
-It is usually only done in younger patients, or in the case of the fractured bone being well aligned.
+If the surgeon opted NOT to do a hip replacement for a patient with a fracture in the femoral neck, the patient will most likely undergo "hip pinning".
+Hip pinning involves placing several screws across the fractured femoral head, and is usually only done in younger patients, or if the fractured bones are well aligned.
 Even when this procedure is done properly, a partial or full hip replacement may be necessary in the future.
+Hip pinning is basically intracapsular repair (see image below for reference)

 Intertrochanteric hip fractures are usually repaired with surgery by adhering a metal plate to the shaft of the femur with several small screws.
 X-rays are used to get the proper alignment, and then an 3" incision is made.
 The surgeon will affix the metal plate along the length of the fracture, and secure it with screws.